zw-engineers/learn-react/learn-react-redux/README.md

 ## The Problem

-- The `PostForm` component allows users to add posts to a blog by adding a title and some content body however, the `Posts` component needs to update the list of posts when a new blog post is added.
+- The `PostForm` component allows users to add posts to a blog by adding a title and some body content however, the `Posts` component needs to update the list of posts when a new blog post is added.
+    - What this means is that the `Posts` component needs to know when to change its own state when a new blog post is _submitted_.

 ## Solution

-Since the state of PostForm and Posts are separate, we need a way to keep the two in sync when any component updates its own information.
+Since the state of the `PostForm` component and the `Posts` component are separate, we need a way to keep the two in sync when any component updates its own information.
 In this case, Redux allows components to share the same state.
-This means that Posts component can _listen_ to updates made by the PostForm component when a new blog post is added.
+This means that the `Posts` component can update its state when a new blog post is added in the `PostForm` component.

 ## Entry Point